×

 • Smokers: Cigarette smoking has been associated with an increased risk of cervical spondylosis.
 The harmful chemicals present in tobacco can contribute to the degeneration of spinal discs and accelerate the progression of the condition.

 • Family History: Having one or more family members with cervical spondylosis can increase the likelihood of developing the condition.
-Genetic factors may play a role in the susceptibility to spine degeneration.
+Genetics may contribute to an individual’s risk of spinal degeneration.

 • Occupational Factors: Certain professions that involve repetitive neck movements or prolonged strain on the neck are associated with an elevated risk of cervical spondylosis.
 Examples include painters who frequently look overhead, plumbers or flooring installers who maintain a downward head position, and individuals who work with improper neck posture for extended periods, such as those who stare at improperly positioned computer screens.

-• Heavy Lifting: Engaging in activities that involve heavy lifting, such as construction work, can put excessive strain on the neck and increase the risk of cervical spondylosis.
+• Heavy Lifting: Performing tasks that require heavy lifting, like construction work, can place significant strain on the neck and heighten the risk of cervical spondylosis.

 • Vibration Exposure: Prolonged exposure to vibrations, such as those experienced by bus or truck drivers, can contribute to the development of cervical spondylosis.